-Over the years, I have removed many thousands of square feet of wallpaper in Denver.
-Being a painting contractor, wallpaper removal is just one of the many things that we are requested to do.
 As a kid, I can remember my parents hiring a painting contractor team for our new house.
 They did everything, and one of the things they did for my parents was to hang rolls and rolls of wallpaper.
-There was a big pattern in the entry way (which helped to hide a hole I later created as a teenager), a grass cloth in the family room (which I later painted over), a small print in the powder bathroom, and many other patterns throughout the house.
+There was a big patterned wallpaper in the entryway (which helped to hide a hole I later created as a teenager), a grass cloth in the family room (which I later painted over), a small print in the powder bathroom, and many other patterns throughout the house.
 So, when I think of wallpaper, I think of the 80’s.
 Lots of browns and flowers.
 Maybe you also have visions of wallpaper from the 80’s.

 Different methods to remove wallpaper.

 As a paint contractor, I have learned how to remove wallpaper the hard way…by trying every way under the sun.
-There are lots of techniques that I have tried and heard of, and here are a few of them with my comments and experience.
+While Walls by Design strictly focuses on painting and no longer removes wallpaper, there are lots of techniques that I have tried and heard of, and I would like to share my comments and experience on a few of them with you.

 The Paper Tiger.
 You may have seen this.
-It looks like an over-sized computer mouse that you roll over the wallpaper, and it creates a scouring pattern in the paper.
-The thought behind this tool is that it helps to penetrate the wallpaper’s top layer, to allow water to get into the paper, to release the glue.
+It looks like an over-sized computer mouse that you roll over the wallpaper, and it creates a scoring pattern in the paper.
+The thought behind this tool is that it helps to penetrate the wallpaper’s top layer, which allows water to get into the paper, to release the glue.
 The problem with this method is that I found that it damages the drywall too much.
 There is a balance between getting aggressive with removing the wallpaper and leaving the drywall intact.
-It is very difficult to avoid drywall damage with any of the methods, but it has been my experience that the Paper Tiger causes a bit too much damage in trying to remove wallpaper.
+It is very difficult to avoid drywall damage with any of the methods, but it has been my experience that the Paper Tiger causes a bit too much damage when trying to remove wallpaper.

 Wallpaper steamer.
 This is the tool I have found to have the best and most consistent results.
 Wallpaper steamers are not expensive, and if you have a lot to remove, you might considering renting a commercial grade steamer, as most local rental stores will rent them for $20 – $40 per day.
-A light weight residential version by Wagner can be purchased at Walmart for about $50..
-These have worked well for us too, but can crap out after a dozen projects or so.
+A lightweight residential version by Wagner can be purchased at Walmart for about $50.
+These have worked well for us in the past, but can crap out after a dozen projects or so.